event-driven-io/emmett/README.md

 - typings around events, commands, Deciders, Workflows, etc.
 - command handling wrappers for application layer,
-- basic, in-memory event store implementation.
+- implementation of event store using EventStoreDB and basic, in-memory version,
-- building blocks for the Web Apis with Event Sourcing and CQRS,
+- building blocks for the Web Apis with Event Sourcing and CQRS.

 ### **What features will it have?**

 We'll see, but for sure, I'd like to have the following:

-- implementation of event store using EventStoreDB, PostgreSQL, SQLite, etc.
+- implementation of event store using PostgreSQL, SQLite, etc.
 - abstractions for building read models,
 - building blocks for integration and running distributed processes,
 - GraphQL API for event stores,